cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 ### WMT email notifications

-There are two types of emails sent by Web monitoring tool
+There are two types of emails sent by the Web Monitoring tool: **daily email report** and **alert**.

 #### Daily email report

-Summary report with all data for the previous day.
-It is created and sent every day at midnight
+The summary report with all data for the previous day.
+It is created and sent every day at midnight.

-**Example of the Web monitoring tools daily report**.
+**Example of the Web Monitoring tools daily report**.

 ![](/images/Webmonitoringtoolemail.png)

 #### Alert

-Domains that are responding with non-200 status code will be re-requested in 5 minutes or in `ping_interval` setting (in case it is less than 5 minutes).
+Domains that are responding with non-200 status code will be re-requested in 5 minutes or in the `ping_interval` setting (in case it is less than 5 minutes).

-If domains are still responding with non-200 status code - Web monitoring tool will inform about such domains with immediate alert email.
+If domains are still responding with non-200 status code - Web Monitoring tool will inform about such domains with immediate alert email.

 **Example of the Web monitoring tools immediate alert**.

 ![](/images/Webmonitoringtoolalert.png)

 :::tip Note
 The next alert with domains will not be sent in less than 6 hours.
-Also, if alerted domain is still responding with non-200 status code even after 6 hours - it will not be re-alerted until it responds with 200 status code at least once and becomes unavailable again.
+Also, if the alerted domain is still responding with non-200 status code even after 6 hours - it will not be re-alerted until it responds with 200 status code at least once and becomes unavailable again.
 :::

 ## PHP Slow Site analyzer